cici-xingyu-zheng/swdb_2024_strategy/README.md

 ## Info
 ***

 We document in this repo the progress of modeling and inferring lick behavior in the Allen Visual Behavior Neuropixel Dataset.

+This will be the behavior focused branch in the group project.

 ### Data
-- here we load from a local hard drive;
+- here I load from a local hard drive;
-- but can be alternatively obtained from the cloud server (Amzn S3 bucket);
+- but one can be alternatively obtained from the cloud server (Amzn S3 bucket);
-- noticed that we don't seem to be able to modify some session attributes, like the `stimulus_presentations` df
+- noticed that I don't seem to be able to modify some session attributes, like the `stimulus_presentations` df

 ***